himaxwell/himaxwell.github.io/_posts/2023-05-01-concerns-in-ruby-part-2.md

 ### The Story so Far

 That was a lot!
-Let's summarize what we've covered in this series so far and then take a step back and see where we're headed:
+Let's summarize what we've covered in this series up to this point and then take a step back and see where we're headed:

 * In Ruby, concerns are a means for reusing code.
-* We want to understand how best to use them, not just know what they are.
+* We want to understand how to best use concerns, not just know what they are.
 * To accomplish this, we zoomed out and discussed some general clean coding principles.
 * In short, these clean coding principles led us to thinking about our code from the perspective of messages: "I need to send this message; who should respond to it?"
 * We said that this mindset naturally lends itself to writing clean code.